 When we are talking about layer 2 switches and layer 3 Ethernet switch, we are actually referring to the layers of a generic protocol model—Open Source Interconnect (OSI) model.
 It is a commonly used in describing network communications.
-The data communications between different networks are not possible if there’s no common rules for transmitting and receiving the packets of data.
+The data communications between different networks are not possible if there are no common rules for transmitting and receiving the packets of data.
 These rules are known as protocols, among which the Transmission Control Protocol (TCP)/Internet Protocol (IP) is one of the most widely used.
 The TCP/IP model is popularly used in network description and is older than OSI model.
 They both have many layers, what’s the difference between them?

 OSI model is a conceptual model that characterizes and standardizes how different software and hardware components involved in a network communication should divide labor and interact with one another.
 It has seven layers.